Multisystem inflammatory syndrome in children (MIS-C) and COVID-19

 Supportive care may include:

-- Oxygen to help with breathing
+- Oxygen to help with breathing.

-- A breathing machine (ventilator)
+- A breathing machine called a ventilator.

-- In very rare cases, extracorporeal membrane oxygenation (ECMO) using a machine that does the work of the heart and lungs
+- In very rare cases, extracorporeal membrane oxygenation (ECMO) using a machine that does the work of the heart and lungs.

-- Steroid therapy
+- Steroid therapy.

-- Intravenous immunoglobulin (IVIG), a blood product made up of antibodies
+- Intravenous immunoglobulin (IVIG), a blood product made up of antibodies.

-There is no evidence that MIS-C is contagious.
+There is no proof that MIS-C is contagious.
 But there's a chance that your child could have an active infection with the COVID-19 virus or another type of contagious infection.
 So the hospital will use infection control measures while caring for your child.

 Coping and support

 If your child is seriously ill with MIS-C, you may feel overwhelming anxiety and fear.
 Because MIS-C is rare, you likely don't know anyone who has been through this experience.
 To help cope with the emotional toll this can take, ask for support.
-This can range from discussing your feelings with loved ones and friends to asking for help from a mental health professional.
+This can range from discussing your feelings with loved ones and friends to asking for help from a mental health provider.
 Ask your health care team for advice.
 For your own sake and that of your child, don't try to handle this anxiety and distress by yourself.